gcugli/gitops-testdrive/docs/operations.md

 ## Deploying changes from GitHub

-In this section go to adjust the application to you own Github repository and promote changes from the repository
+In this section go to adjust the application to you own Github / Gogs repository and promote changes from the repository

 Navigate to https://github.com/tgubeli/gitops-testdrive